-By Gerald H. Y amada
+By Gerald H. Yamada

-contly, I was invited to ascreaming of "Rite of Passage," a documentary on the complex legislative strategy that led to the enactment of the Civil Liberties Act of 1988 (aka "Redress" or 'HR 442"1
+Recently, I was invited to a screening of "Rite of Passage," a documentary on the complex legislative strategy that led to the enactment of the Civil Liberties Act of 1988 (aka "Redress" or "HR 442").

-I found the documentary to be seriously flawed in that the DVD fails to recognize that it was the emotional connection that President Reag an had with a 1945 ceremony in which he participated to honor a 442nd Regimental Combat Team (RCT) soldier killed in action that made Redress a reality for the Japanese American community.
+I found the documentary to be seriously flawed in that the DVD fails to recognize that it was the emotional connection that President Reagan had with a 1945 ceremony in which he participated to honor a 442nd Regimental Combat Team (RCT) soldier killed in action that made Redress a reality for the Japanese American community.

-The DVD also fails to give any credit to the two in dividuals who chansed President Reagan's mind, which resulted in the president signing HR 442 into law.
+The DVD also fails to give any credit to the two individuals who changed President Reagan's mind, which resulted in the president signing HR 442 into law.

-One of the most insurmountable obstades facing the proponents of the Redress legislation was how to win over President Reagan, who had announced two years earlier that he would veto the legislation if it were passed by Congress.
+One of the most insurmountable obstacles facing the proponents of the Redress legislation was how to win over President Reagan, who had announced two years earlier that he would veto the legislation if it were passed by Congress.

-The DVD condudes that "what changed President Resean's mind is a mystery."
+The DVD concludes that "what changed President Reagan's mind is a mystery."
 In fact, there is no mystery.

-The decisive strategy that changed the president's mind was developed by Grant Ujifusa, who was the strategy chair of the JACL Legislative Education Committee, pass the Redress legislation.
+The decisive strategy that changed the president's mind was developed by Grant Ujifusa, who was the strategy chair of the JACL Legislative Education Committee, which was formed to support the efforts to pass the Redress legislation.

-Ujifusa know that President Reagan, as an Army captain, had participated in 1945 in aw arding the Distinguished Service Cross to the family of Sat Kazuo Masuda, a member of the 442 nd RCT who was killed in action in 1044
+Ujifusa knew that President Reagan, as an Army captain, had participated in 1945 in awarding the Distinguished Service Cross to the family of Sgt.
+Kazuo Masuda, a member of the 442nd RCT who was killed in action in 1944.

-The town fathers of Fountain Valley, Calif, refused to allow Masudato bebunied in its concernery until Gen. "Vinegar" Joe Stilwell personally intervened, resulting in Sat Masuda being buried there after the award ceremony that took place on the porch of the Masuda family home
+The town fathers of Fountain Valley, Calif., refused to allow Masuda to be buried in its cemetery until Gen. "Vinegar" Joe Stilwell personally intervened, resulting in Sgt.
+Masuda being buried there after the award ceremony that took place on the porch of the Masuda family home.

-Ujifusa felt that if President Reagan could be reminded of his participation in the ceremony honoring Sat Masuda he might ch ans chis mind
+Ujifusa felt that if President Reagan could be reminded of his participation in the ceremony honoring Sgt.
+Masuda, he might change his mind.

-Ujifusa recruited the help of his friend, then-New Jersey Gov. Tom Kean, who used aspecial line of access for Republican governous to send the president a letter from June Masuda, dated Nov.
-19, 1987, reminding him of the day that he participated in the ceremony honoring her broth or.
+Ujifusa recruited the help of his friend, then-New Jersey Gov. Tom Kean, who used a special line of access for Republican governors to send the president a letter from June Masuda, dated Nov.
+19, 1987, reminding him of the day that he participated in the ceremony honoring her brother.